As an Airbnb host, it is crucial to have as much possible visibility on your listing and profile as possible.

 The amount of time it takes to become a Superhost depends on the current status of your listing and profile.
 Your account will be assessed each quarter, so you have roughly 3 months in between each evaluation to improve your required ratings.

-As mentioned in the section above on the Superhost requirements, you will need at least 10 trips or 3 reservations that total out to a minimum of 100 nights to qualify for the Superhost badge.
+As mentioned in the section above on the Superhost requirements, you will need at least 10 trips or 3 reservations that total out to a minimum of 100 nights to qualify for the Superhost status.
 This can limit the number of viable hosts, as some may not yet have the flow of business to meet this requirement.

 If you are struggling to book enough trips to reach the Superhost status, try increasing your marketing and getting the word out about your Airbnb rental.
 Encourage each guest you have to leave a review and always leave reviews for your guests as well – this will prompt more of them to do the same.